 How to get from and to the airport of Sydney

 You have landed in Sydney and now the adventure begins.
 Luckily the city has a good infrastructure when it comes to the airport.
-The airport is located 9 kilometers from the city center, and it can be reached a couple of ways:
+The airport is located just 9 kilometres from the city centre, and it can be reached a couple of ways:

 There is a train station located underneath the airport.
-At the peak, trains run every 7 minutes, and off-peak every 10.
+During peak hours the train to Central Station runs every 7 minutes, and off-peak every 10.
 It will only take 12 minutes to get to Central Station.

-If you are not staying in the CBD then getting into an Uber might be cheaper.
+If you are not staying in Sydney’s CBD District, then getting an Uber might be cheaper.

 UBER + TAXI

-There is a fee, which I think is only a couple of dollars.
-Alternately you can use one of the taxi ranks out in front of the airport.
+Alternatively, you can use one of the taxi ranks out in front of the airport.
 A taxi, however, is a whole lot more expensive (pretty much double).
 I suggest getting an Uber, as it is pretty easy and a lot cheaper than getting a taxi.

 You can get a shuttle direct to your hotel (not all hotels, check with your accommodation when making the booking), either buying from an information desk at the terminal for around $18 or booking in advance for $12.
 Often you can book these airport busses when booking your hotel (They sometimes come included, so make sure to check when booking your accommodation)